Skip to Content

-We love hiking with our kids and we hope to share our best tips for hiking with kids with you.
+We have been hiking with our kids for over 10 years now, and we are excited to share our best tips for hiking with kids with you.

 This post contains compensated links.

-When our kids were 6 and 4 years old, they hiked up to the Lost City in Colombia all on their own without being carried.
+When our kids were 6 and 4 years old, they hiked with us to the Lost City in Colombia all on their own without being carried.

 The other Lost City hikers and trail guides at the camps were always in shock to see our two kids show up at camp each day.
 People were so impressed they always ran over to congratulate our two incredible hikers.